 Simplified Event Processing and Messaging

-Mule 4 brings more compact event processing model by optimizing unwanted hierarchies and workflows.
-In the message section of Mule 4 event architecture, the inbound and outbound properties in Mule 3 are merged under one category “Attributes” and this holds the payload’s metadata information, like any file content, updates on file, query parameters, flow's message source, inbound properties, outbound properties and message processor info.
+Mule 4 brings a more compact event processing model by optimizing unwanted hierarchies and workflows.
+In the message section of Mule 4 event architecture, the inbound and outbound properties in Mule 3 are merged under one category “Attributes” and this holds the payload’s metadata information, any file content, updates on file, query parameters, flow's message source, inbound properties, outbound properties and message processor info.

 Unlike in Mule 3, Mule 4 payload itself allows piggybacking attachments to optimize the flow.
 In Mule 4 event, creation happens whenever changes are made to mule events.
 This avoids data discrepancies across all the threads running or other events relying on this event.

 In Mule 3 message is embedded within the mule message objects (contains: variable, attachment and exception payloads) and metadata holds info about the message.
 As a part of message passing, messages are to be transformed explicitly into java objects, whereas in Mule 4 it happens by default.

 DataWeave 2.0 For Better Data Handling